khoirulmuzakka/Dijet-FASTNLO/v1.4/release14/ReadMe.txt

 ***********************************************************************
-* questions? please contact the authors at:   fastnlo@cedar.ac.uk
+* questions? please contact the authors at:   fastnlo@projects.hepforge.org
 ***********************************************************************